wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.1 =
+* New Options page where target attribute and css style settings can be set.

 = 1.0.1 =
 IE8 Bug work-around added.